-Each summer, there are more than 10 million kids who pack their clothes, pillows, and favorite stuffed animal and leave for summer camp.
+Each summer, there are more than 10 million kids who pack their clothes, pillows, and favorite stuffed animals and leave for summer camps.
 Many of those children will return home with fun stories, new friendships, and great memories that will last a lifetime.
 Unfortunately, some will come home with tragic memories, which will also last a lifetime—memories of sexual abuse that happened at camp.

-According to the National Association of Adult Survivors of Child Abuse (NAASCA), one in three girls and one in six boys suffer sexual abuse before they reach the age of 18.
-Sadly, many of those victims never disclose the abuse to anyone.
-In fact, the NAASCA reports that less than 12 percent of childhood sexual abuse is reported to the authorities.
+According to the U.S. Centers for Disease Control (CDC), one in four girls and one in 20 boys suffer sexual abuse before they reach the age of 18.
+Sadly, many of those victims never disclose the abuse to anyone, or they report it much later in life.
+In fact, it's reported that less than 38 percent of childhood sexual abuse is reported to the authorities.

-While sexual abuse can occur anywhere, as see in news reports from all over the country, summer camp poses some unique opportunities for sexual predators.
-Children are away from their parents, may be homesick and may not have made any friends, making them vulnerable to attention that they receive from older campers or staff.
+While sexual abuse can occur anywhere, as seen in news reports from all over the country, summer camp poses some unique opportunities for sexual predators.
+Children are away from their parents, may be homesick, and may not have made any friends, making them vulnerable to attention that they receive from older campers or staff.

 Unfortunately, no summer camp is immune to the possibility of sexual abuse occurring, but there are some crucial steps that parents can take to help prevent their children from becoming victims of abuse.